All Episodes

 But I am not into worshiping personality, cult or otherwise.

-I'm a person of ideas, and they don't know that.
+I'm a person of ideas.

 Because they're not.

-And the theory being that one of the reasons that they don't understand me is they don't understand the idea that somebody's about ideas, no matter who says them, if they're good, they're good.
+And theory being that one of the reasons that they don't understand me is they don't understand the idea that somebody's about ideas.

-Anyway, Fox does this this story.
+Anyway, Fox does this story.

-Everybody is now replaying Anderson Kutcher, or Ashton Kutcher's comments upon getting an award at the Teen Choice Awards on Sunday that I spent an hour analyzing and praising.
+Everybody is now replaying Anderson Kutcher or Ashton Kutcher's comments upon getting an award at the Teen Choice Awards on Sunday that I spent an hour analyzing and praising.

 So now everybody is doing it.